ryctabo/bank-sample/README.md

 ```
 ./gradlew run
 ```
-After the server is running, you can access the project through the browser in the next url (http://localhost:8080/api.hulkstore).

 ### Running Tests
 The tests in this project are make with JUnit.
 You need use the